 Project budget: $19 million

-Location:Five districts in the Upper East Region (Talensi, Bongo, Kassena-Nankana West and Nabdam) and two in the Upper West Region (Lawra and Jirapa) of Ghana.
+Location:Four districts (Talensi, Bongo, Kassena-Nankana West and Nabdam) and one municipality (Kassena Nankana) in the Upper East Region and two districts (Lawra and Jirapa) in the Upper West Region of Ghana.

 Implemented by:Association of Church-based Development NGOs (ACDEP)